zenOSmosis/phantom-core/README.md

 ### Version 2.4.0 (Feb.
 3, 2022)

   - Improve PhantomCore instance (and extension) shutdown phase coordination:
-    - Add EVT_BEFORE_DESTROY event and PhantomCore#getIsDestroying() lifecycle method
+    - Add EVT_BEFORE_DESTROY event and PhantomCore.getIsDestroying() lifecycle method
-    - Add destroyHandler argument to PhantomCore#destroy() (and extension) classes
+    - Add destroyHandler argument to PhantomCore.destroy() (and extension) classes
-  - PhantomCore#registerShutdownHandler callback methods no longer will ignore exceptions.
+  - PhantomCore.registerShutdownHandler callback methods no longer will ignore exceptions.
 If an exception is thrown, the underlying instance will not be treated as fully discarded (this may change in the future).
   - Add optional isMerge argument to PhantomState#setState() and PhantomSerializableState#setState(), which defaults to true.
 If setting to false, the new state completely overrides the previous state.

 ### Version 2.3.3 (Jan.
 23, 2022)